I like to tell stories.

 It is with this curiosity that I approach research, strategy, and design as mediums for examining, provoking, and facilitating the poetics of interaction.
 My work is grounded in the interplay of humans, nature, and technology; a lifelong exploration of what it means to be human, and how we can better connect with ourselves, each other, and our environments.

-Currently I am a first year Master's student in the Information Management & Systems program at UC Berkeley, with a primary focus on new media, social computing, human-computer interaction, and inclusive design.
+Currently I am a UX Design Intern at Google.
+In the fall I will be returning to UC Berkeley to complete my second (and final) year of the Master in Information Management & Systems program, with a primary focus on new media, social computing, and human-computer interaction.